 After earning a medical doctorate from Wayne State University School of Medicine in Detroit in 1950, Dr. Schwarz carried out residencies in internal medicine and psychiatry.
 Following this, at the University of Illinois College of Medicine at Chicago, Dr. Schwarz served a fellowship in child psychiatry.
-His academic pursuits also included conducting coursework at the Oak Ridge Institute of Nuclear Studies in Tennessee in nuclear science, graduate coursework in mathematics at Ohio State University and postdoctoral coursework at the Massachusetts Institute of Technology in molecular biology.
+His academic pursuits also included conducting coursework at the Oak Ridge Institute of Nuclear Studies in Tennessee in nuclear science, graduate coursework in mathematics at Ohio State University and postdoctoral coursework at the Massachusetts Institute of Technology.
 Furthermore, in 1983, he achieved his Doctor of Jurisprudence from Loyola University Law School in Chicago.

 With a significant and integrated view of his field, he believes his training in math and thermodynamics was vital when dealing with medicine and psychiatry in our culture today.
 He also believes that in this country there is a large issue when it comes to educating professionals, as the training given doesn’t equip them with the tools to understand the profession’s eco-social implications.